scalar/scalar/packages/nestjs-api-reference/README.md

   )
 ```

-Recommended: If you’re serving an OpenAPI/Swagger file already, you can pass an URL, too:
+Recommended: If you’re serving an OpenAPI/Swagger file already, you can also pass a URL:

 ```ts
 import { apiReference } from '@scalar/nestjs-api-reference'